 Don't push yourself.
 Listen to your body.
 If you're in pain or really worn out after exercise, you've done too much.
 Next time, don't drive yourself so hard.

 Make small changes.
-"Subtle things make a difference," says Punch.
-He recommends getting yourself to walk a little extra whenever you can.
-"Cancel your newspaper subscription so you have to walk to the corner store instead," he suggests.
-"Get a dog that needs to be walked."
+For instance, aim to walk a little extra whenever you can.
+For instance, cancel your newspaper subscription so you have to walk to the corner store to get it.

 Get advice from an expert.
 Personal trainers are not just for the rich and famous anymore.
-Although they may still be a little pricey, Punch says that in some cases they're worth the investment.
+Although they may still be a little pricey, in some cases they're worth the investment.

 Get the latest Diabetes newsletter delivered to your inbox!